 If you’re using integrated graphics, such as the GPU in many laptops, bear in mind that they share the computer’s RAM, so the more RAM, the better.
 For example, if you’re buying a 13″ MacBook Pro, which isn’t available with a separate graphics card, then it’s definitely worth getting 16GB of RAM, as the graphics card will need a chunk of it.

 It’s also important to keep the graphics card driver up to date.
-To do so, check the graphics card manufacturer’s website (Windows) or the App Store (Mac).
+To do so, check the graphics card manufacturer’s website (Windows) or Software Update (Mac).

 Desktop vs. Laptop